mlapin/libsdca/README.md

 - Top-k Entropy loss

 Inputs:
-- float or double precision
 - features directly (primal)
 - kernels (dual)
+- float or double precision (dense matrices)
 - multiple datasets at once (e.g. to monitor performance on a validation set)

 Proximal operators (compute projections onto various sets):
 - simplex (implements the algorithm of [3])
+- top-k simplex
-- top-k simplex, top-k cone
+- top-k cone
 - entropic projections
 - Lambert W function of the exponent (computes W(exp(x)), not a prox operator)

 Interfaces:
-- C++ headers (no additional libraries to link)
 - Matlab
+- C++ headers (simply include and use; no additional libraries to compile and link)

-[1] K. Crammer and Y. Singer.
+<sup>[1] K. Crammer and Y. Singer.
 On the Algorithmic Implementation of Multiclass Kernel-based Vector Machines.
-In JMLR, 2001.
+In JMLR, 2001.</sup>
-[2] N. Usunier, D. Buffoni, and P. Gallinari.
+<sup>[2] N. Usunier, D. Buffoni, and P. Gallinari.
 Ranking with ordered weighted pairwise classification.
-In ICML, 2009.
+In ICML, 2009.</sup>
-[3] K.C.
+<sup>[3] K.C.
 Kiwiel.
 Variable fixing algorithms for the continuous quadratic knapsack problem.
-In JOTA, 2008.
+In JOTA, 2008.</sup>

 ## Installation instructions